The cost of child soldiers

 At World Vision, we are trying to make these ‘what ifs’ a reality.
 We support the UN’s Children Not Soldiers campaign and advocate with governments to end child recruitment.
 We help to support local community members and groups who are working to keep children safe and make sure they are cared for.
 And we help children like Michael, Jacqueline and Olivier to recover from their experiences and rebuild their lives.
 Please join us in this fight – on Red Hand Day and every day.

-World Vision’s Raw Hope programme is an initiative that has been set up to save and protect children in the world’s most dangerous places.
-Raw Hope is about protecting children from harmful traditional practices, such as female genital mutilation and early marriage; widespread child exploitation, such as rape and child trafficking; and recruitment as child soldiers.
-You can find out more about Red Hand Day and Raw Hope here »
+World Vision’s Childhood Rescue programme is an initiative that has been set up to save and protect children in the world’s most dangerous places.
+It's about protecting children from harmful traditional practices, such as female genital mutilation and early marriage; widespread child exploitation, such as rape and child trafficking; and recruitment as child soldiers.
+Find out how you can save and protect children.

 * Michael, Jacqueline, and Olivier’s names have been changed to protect their identities and keep them safe.